Equestrian (say it like this: ek-west-ree-un) events are horse riding events.

-The riders make their horses do about thirty six different moves.
+The riders make their horses do about thirty-six different moves.
 Some moves are very slow.
 The moves test the horse's strength and balance as well as how well horse and rider work together.
-The horse looks like it is dancing.
+Sometimes the horse looks like it is dancing.

 Eventing has three parts.
 The first part is dressage.

 The second is cross country, when riders have to ride their horses along a track in a set time.
 As well as the time limit there are a number of walls, logs and fences they jump over, and a water crossing.